 I am satisfied that arrangements have been in force to satisfy the requirements of Article 19.
-Indeed a review is currently taking place to update the safeguards in the light of the experience gathered in the first full year of the operation of the Law.
-I confirm that no breach of these safeguards has been brought to my attention in accordance with Schedule 2, paragraph 5.1 of the Codes and no material has been disclosed to me which has been retained fo the purpose of facilitating any of my functions as Commissioner in accordance with Article 19(4)(c).
+I confirm that no breach of these safeguards has been brought to my attention in accordance with Schedule 2, paragraph 5.1 of the Codes, and no material has been disclosed to me which has been retained for the purpose of facilitating any of my functions as Commissioner in accordance with Article 19(4)(c).

-It is particularly important in the context of this Part of the Law that there exists an effective system of vetting and supervision by senior officers of those responsible for interceptions.
-I am satisfied that such exist and that these have operated effectively during the period with which this report is concerned.
+It is particularly important in the context of this Part of the 2005 Law that there exists an effective system of vetting and supervision by senior officers of those responsible for interceptions.
+I am satisfied that such exist, and that these have operated effectively during the period with which this report is concerned.